boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 We added few environment variables:

 * `COMPOSE_PROJECT_NAME` - set our project name, it will be used as a prefix for creating our services containers later, so it should be short and intuitive,
 * `COMPOSE_FILE` - this one is due to the fact, that we want to use multiple compose files.
-We're specifying what exactly files should be overridden and by which one.
+We specify which files should be overridden and by which one.
 By this variable, we could setup it per application environment, but about this will be later.
 Syntax looks like: `base:override1:override2` etc.,
 * `NODE_ENV` will be used in our app to specify in which environment we're now, like development or production,
 * `NODE_PORT` to easily change the exposed port from our service container, now we set it as default `3000`,